Mahesha90/Latent-class-analysis/README.md

 # Mystudy
-Binary.txt File used for Latent Class Analysis (This contains all the sub codes) Frequency.txt File used for Factor Analysis (This contains all the sub codes) DRBinary_Cluster.txt File used for hierarchical cluster analysis-dropout reasons and dropouts as a major concern (This contains codes of dropout reasons and dropouts as a major concern codes)
-SubCodes_Cluster.txt File used for hierarchical cluster analysis-All codes (This contains all the subcodes)
+Binary_AllCodes_12.txt: This file used for Latent Clas analysis (All Codes) Binary_Dropout_Reasons_12.txt: This file used for Latent Clas analysis Binary_DropoutReasons_Clustering.txt: This file used for Hierarchical Clustering Binary_ALlCodes_Clustering.txt: This file used for Hierarchical Clustering (All Codes) Freq_AllCodes.txt: This file used for Factor Analysis (All Codes) Freq_Dropout_Reasons.txt: This file used for Factor Analysis